Are You Filing For Individual Or Joint Bankruptcy? Understand Your Options.

 At the Law Office of Paul L. Urich, P.A., I help couples decide whether to file bankruptcy individually or jointly.
 There is no one-size-fits-all approach to the question of whether you should file together or separately.
 When you come to my firm, I will listen to your concerns and give you an honest opinion about whether joint or sole bankruptcy would be better, given your particular situation.

 The Advantages Of Filing A Joint Bankruptcy Petition

 Contrary to what you may have heard, joint bankruptcy is usually the best choice for a couple.
 Whether you are filing for Chapter 7 bankruptcy or Chapter 13 bankruptcy, there are many reasons why a joint filing is preferable, including:

-Things To Consider
+Things To Consider Before Filing

 The decision to file jointly or separately is a very important one, and many things must be taken into account.
-Most importantly, you need to remember that if you choose to file individually, the non-filing spouse will still be involved.
-The non-filer’s income and debts will still be considered by the court.
+Most importantly, you need to remember that if you choose to file individually, the nonfiling spouse will still be involved.
+The nonfiler’s income and debts will still be considered by the court.
 Usually, it simply makes more sense to file jointly unless your combined income causes you to fail the Chapter 7 means test.

-When you visit our law office, the best thing you can do is bring the financial information for both spouses, even if you think you may want to file separately.
-We understand that it can be difficult to talk openly and honestly about your financial problems, but honest communication makes the bankruptcy process and the road to recovery much more predictable – and that is a good thing.
+When you visit my law office, the best thing you can do is bring the financial information for both spouses, even if you think you may want to file separately.
+I understand that it can be difficult to talk openly and honestly about your financial problems, but honest communication makes the bankruptcy process and the road to recovery much more predictable – and that is a good thing.

-We are a debt relief agency.
-We help people file for bankruptcy relief under the U.S. Bankruptcy Code.
+I am a debt relief agent.
+I help people file for bankruptcy relief under the Bankruptcy Code.